-Figure 4.1 shows that 33.8% of households use a protected spring, followed by a public standpipe (32.8%).
-However, 27.7% of households in this district still use an unimproved drinking water source.
+Figure 4.1 shows that the majority of households use a public standpipe (37%), followed by a protected spring (27%).
+More than a quarter (28%) of households in Kayonza district still use an unimproved drinking water; 22% of these use surface water (from lakes and rivers).

-Gatsibo district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
-It lags behind the national target by about 13 percentage points.
+Kayonza district has not yet achieved than the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.

-Figure 4.1 Main source of drinking water (percentage of households) in Gatsibo
+Figure 4.1 Main source of drinking water (percentage of households) in Kayonza